72 °F Ocean City, US

 Current leader of Barnegat School District says he plans a long tenure in Ocean City

-OCEAN CITY – Brian Latwis was hired Thursday evening to be the new superintendent of the Ocean City High School District starting in the 2026-27 school year.
+OCEAN CITY — Dr. Brian Latwis was hired Thursday evening as the new superintendent of the Ocean City School District starting in the 2026-27 school year.

-He currently is superintendent of schools in the Barnegat Township School District in Ocean County south of Toms River.
+He currently is superintendent of schools in the Barnegat School District, which is in Ocean County, south of Toms River.

-The Ocean City position has been a revolving door of leaders since the retirement of longtime superintendent Dr. Kathleen Taylor in the summer of 2021.
+The Ocean City position has been a revolving door of leaders since the retirement of longtime superintendent Dr. Kathleen Taylor in summer 2021.

 Latwis said he expects to be in the district for a long time.